 Just a few ingredients to this cocktail, and they’re all easy to find.
 Sure, it would be easier to find everything if you could buy gin at the grocery store, but now I’m just getting picky LOL!
 Besides, I didn’t have to shop for any of the ingredients—I had them all on hand.

-This gin fizz was very easy to make, and the only special equipment needed is a muddler.
-You’re just bruising the rosemary leaves to release their flavor, and I imagine you could use a wooden spoon if you don’t have a muddler.
+This Rosemary Gin Fizz was very easy to make, and the only special equipment needed is a muddler.
+You’re just bruising the rosemary leaves to release their flavor, and I imagine you could use a wooden spoon or a meat mallet if you don’t have a muddler.

 Everything is assembled in the glass.
 You don’t even need a cocktail shaker.
 Like I said, very easy to make.
-I had a beautiful cocktail made and garnished in 2 1/2 minutes.
+I even took the time to use ice cubes from a tray instead of the refrigerator door, and I had a beautiful cocktail made and garnished in 2 1/2 minutes.